 Change for a more responsive and humane justice practice begins with empathy.
 Humanization.
 We marched.
 We spoke.
 We walked the halls of the State Capitol with legislators who listened to our ideas, seeking transformation that is both necessary and possible.
 Policymakers across the country in all fifty states could remain distant no longer.
 The statistics were standing in front of them, speaking their truths.

-We met with CA State Senator Nancy Skinner, a strong believer that rehabilitation works, and should be fundamental in redeeming the overwhelming numbers of offenders who can do so, if given a chance.
+We met with CA State Senator Nancy Skinner, a strong believer that rehabilitation works, and should be fundamental to redeeming the overwhelming numbers of offenders who can do so, if given a chance.
 There are sociopaths who will always remain imprisoned to protect communities.
-However, for many, a second chance means that incarcerated persons can return to their homes and communities as good parents and citizens.
-Senator Skinner acknowledges that real problems of crime cant be repaired only when we examine the full sociatal issues that lead to crime in the first place.
+For the many, a second chance means that incarcerated persons can return to their homes and communities as good parents and citizens.
+Senator Skinner acknowledges that real problems of crime cannot be repaired until we examine the full social issues that lead to crime in the first place.